Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/enc.md

 ## **Summary**

-* `Encoder_MMFS` provides a standard interface for step-counting encoders
+* `Encoder_Astra` provides a standard interface for step-counting encoders
 * Override `init()` and `read()` to integrate your own hardware
-* Automatically hooks into MMFS telemetry and logging
+* Automatically hooks into Astra telemetry and logging
 * Supports packed telemetry for bandwidth-sensitive applications

 ---